 You can often get some relief by using ice and stretch, first along the upper neck and then along the middle trapezius.
 This section of muscle is often chronically tight, leathery and part of a bigger postural problem.
 Your therapist can offer lasting relief by mobilizing local joints and re-balancing posture.

 This middle section of the trapezius (shown here in red) is active in retracting and lifting the of the scapula.
 Middle traps are notorious for being tough and leathery.
 The right approach usually involves restructuring posture so that shoulders naturally hang in the right place.

-Trapezius is complex and this section releases more easily when the lamina groove has been worked to release the multifidi.
-Make sure that you catch the upper cervicals first they balance the head and will be key in moving it back so that middle trapezius is not pulling the shoulders back to counter balance.
+The trapezius is complex, and this section releases more easily when the lamina groove has been worked to release the multifidi.
+Make sure that you catch the upper cervicals first they balance the head and will be key in moving it back, so that middle trapezius is not pulling the shoulders back to counterbalance.
 Then, mobilize the vertebrae in the upper thoracics and lower cervicals.
 The shearing that happens at C6/C7/T1 support the trigger points in this muscle.
 The upper thoracics are key here but can be difficult to mobilize with working the spine above them.
 Also, mobilize the acromioclavicular joint.